Mari Pintau Beach, Sardinia: 7 Best Things To Know

 Mari Pintau Beach

-Mari Pintau is a small cove located on the road that connects Cagliari to Villasimius, one of South Sardinia’s most popular holiday destinations.
-Seeing from the road, you will have the impression of having laid your eyes on a giant pool – that’s how clear the water is.
+Seeing it from the road, you will have the impression of having laid your eyes on a giant pool – that’s how clear the water is.
 At the back of the beach, the Mediterranean shrub and the small pine forest contribute to its charm.

 GOOD TO KNOW: Despite the lack of sand to play with, children love this beach where the shallow, transparent waters are the ideal setting for a lot of fun, water games.

-Mari Pintau is also one of the few gay-friendly and nudist-friendly beaches in Sardinia, along with Cala Fighera, though if you are planning of visiting with children you have nothing to worry about – in fact, nudist beachgoers usually tend to isolate themselves at the far western corner of the beach, among the rocks.
-Personally, I have never spotted one and many will tell you it’s not a nudist beach because they’ve never spotted anyone!
+Mari Pintau is also one of the few gay-friendly and nudist-friendly beaches in Sardinia, along with Cala Fighera in Cagliari, though if you are planning on visiting with children you have nothing to worry about – in fact, nudist beachgoers usually tend to isolate themselves at the far western corner of the beach, among the rocks.

-Further down along the trail you will find toilets and showers (for which there is a €1 fee) and on the same spot you will be able to rent sun-beds for the day – they cost €5 each for a day.
+Further down along the trail you will find toilets and showers (for which you will have to pay a small fee) and on the same spot you will be able to rent sun-beds for the day – again, for a small daily fee.

-The beach is also equipped with a bathhouse where you can rent umbrellas and sun beds, and with a lifeguard on duty.
-Beds and umbrellas are usually assigned on a first come, first serve basis; but you can call ahead the number + 39 331 883 7020 to book yours.
-The cost of an umbrella and two beds for a day is between €20 and €25.
+The beach has a beach club where you can rent umbrellas and sun beds.
+There’s also a lifeguard on duty.
+Beds and umbrellas are usually assigned on a first come, first serve basis.
+However you can call ahead the number + 39 331 883 7020 to book yours.
+The cost of an umbrella and two beds for a day is currently €40 for a front row spot.

 How to get to Mari Pintau